AIAndreas/BachelorThesis/README.md

 * spectrogram_generation is a simple script that generates a spectrogram for the dataset specified.
 * griffin_lim.py is the modified fast griffin-lim algorithm found at: https://github.com/rbarghou/pygriffinlim.
 * results.py is the reconstruction of waveforms from produced spectrogram matrices.
+* computation_results is a folder comprised of scripts used for the baseline, statistical tests, some plots, and results.

 *Note folder locations etc. should be created, as the creation of correct folders is not included in the code.*